kreitje/hms-testimonials/readme.txt

 == Description ==

-** Mega Changes **

-* Templates have been redone.
-You now create your own templates using drag and drop.
+* Create your own templates using drag and drop allowing you to display testimonials in different ways through your site.
 * Custom fields!
 You can now add additional fields to your testimonials.
 * You can now add an image to your testimonial.
 This allows you show a picture of the person who submitted the testimonial.